Wewe2098/Chat-App/README.md

 My Chat-App

+You can run npm start form Chat-App without going to the backend or frontend just inside the main folder

 Github link: https://github.com/Wewe2098/Chat-App

 My App link: https://chat-app-phxe.onrender.com/

-you can run npm start from the Chat-App without going to each folder.

 I used XD for wireframing and it's not a lot of frames since I'll be creating a chatting app

     Frontend:
         How it looks: We'll use Create React App to build how the website looks and behaves and Vito.